look-itsaxiom/PT-Demo/GDD/GamePillarDetails.md

 ### Unlock Buildings
 Buildings that unlock something or progress the game in some way.
 These also include buildings that have research options that unlock something

 Ex.
-Barracks, Merchant Stall, Magician's Tower, Tavern, etc. These are all buildings that unlock either a new class for your adventurers to promote into or unlock functionality like the ability to purchase items
+Barracks, Merchant Stall, Magician's Tower, Tavern, etc. These are all buildings that unlock either a new class for your adventurers to promote into or unlock functionality like the ability to purAxiom items

 ### Population Buildings
 Buildings that change the population stat in some way, either by increasing the current number of residents in your town or increasing the maximum number of residents you can have in your town.